 Our journey started six months before when she, as my taskmaster, gave me several books earmarked with all of the relevant sights we were to experience.
 This homework was an invaluable crash course on the art, architecture, poetry, and history of all of the places we were to visit.
-Had she not crafted our course of study, I would have been like a child awakening on Christmas morning to twenty gifts which I could not open, let alone understand.
+Had she not crafted our course of study, I would have been like a child awakening on Christmas morning to twenty gifts that I could not open, let alone understand.

 Making Sense of My Introduction

 You have just completed an arduous course of study that has demanded a lot of sacrifices: study, financial cost, neglected friendships, and delayed marriage plans.
 The initial goal was just to graduate; now you are required to take a certification examination to determine if all of your hard work was fruitful.
 When the large envelope arrives with your certification from the NCCPA you are then ready to start.
 Correct?
 No!
 Now you will now need to make more decisions that determine your future.
 And these decisions are just as complex as your clinical training.